liufengyun/hashdiff/README.md

 * Compute recursively -- Arrays and Hashes may be nested arbitrarily in A or B.
 * Compute the smallest change -- it should recognize similar child Hashes or child Arrays between A and B.

-HashDiff answers the question above using an opinionated approach:
+Hashdiff answers the question above using an opinionated approach:

 * Hash can be represented as a list of (dot-syntax-path, value) pairs.
 For example, `{a:[{c:2}]}` can be represented as `["a[0].c", 2]`.
 * The change set can be represented using the dot-syntax representation.
 For example, `[['-', 'b.x', 3], ['~', 'b.z', 45, 30], ['+', 'b.y', 3]]`.